bloominstituteoftechnology/ios-projects/Sprint 1/Module 1 Beta - Response Chain/README.md

 In today's challenge, you'll create a simple application that allows users to add and remove new views by touch.
 You'll explore some gesture recognizers and practice customizing them.

-Preview your project here: VIDEO URL
+Preview your project here: https://youtu.be/KxOZLtVLWU4

 ## Preparation